OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:46

-It will be good for that servant whose master finds him doing so when he returns.
+Blessed is that servant whose master finds him doing so when he returns.

 ## Matthew 24:47

-Truly I tell you, he will put him in charge of all his possessions.
+Truly I tell you, he will appoint him over all his possessions.

 ## Matthew 24:48